LorenzoChavez/Master-Data-Science/README.md

 ## Master in Data Science 2018 - KSCHOOL

-This repository will content all the exercises done during the Master.
+This repository will contain all the exercises done during the Master.

 Content of the Master: